Budapest University of Technology and Economics: BME OMIKK, the integrated library

 After the integration of the two libraries the Main Reading Room were renovated and under it the Reading Room of Technical and Natural Sciences was created, three reading rooms in the central university building were formed, and a service tunnel connecting the library building with the underground storage facility and with the new reading rooms was constructed.

 In 2011, following the erection of new university buildings in the new southern (Lágymányos) campus, a new service point of BME OMIKK was opened in building “I”.

 University rank

-The Budapest University of Technology and Economics ranked 250th in mechanical engineering by QS 2017 world ranking.
+The Budapest University of Technology and Economics ranked 250th out of 535 in mechanical engineering by QS 2017 world ranking.

 It takes the 322nd place among the world's top 400 universities for engineering and technology, being the only university from Hungary that is listed in Quacquarelli Symonds ranking.

 Times Higher Education ranked it as 1001+ in its 2020 world university rankings.